MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 > [!WARNING]
 > After an in-market app on the Teams platform is updated to a new manifest version, users enrolled for Microsoft 365 Targeted Release will lose access to the app.
 For more information, see [Manage access to Teams apps across Microsoft 365](/microsoftteams/manage-third-party-teams-apps).

-For guidance about the Teams app manifest and TeamsJS versioning guidance, and further details about current Teams platform capability support across Microsoft 365, see the [Teams JavaScript client library overview](../tabs/how-to/using-teams-client-library.md).
+For guidance about the Teams app manifest and TeamsJS versioning guidance, and further details about current Teams platform capability support across Microsoft 365, see [TeamsJS capability support across Microsoft 365](./teamsjs-support-m365.md).

 ## Personal tabs and messaging extensions in Outlook and Microsoft 365 app